 Chamber Choir candidates:

-Prepare two pieces as described for “Chorale Candidates” above (song/aria and excerpt from Unto Us a Child is Born) PLUS “But All Shall Be Well” from James Whitbourn’s Luminosity Movement X (10) (excerpt pages 79- 82) (PDF).
+The Chamber Choir is a select small ensemble that performs regularly throughout the season; about 35 people.
+Advanced musicianship and strong music reading skills are necessary.
+Prepare pieces as described for “Chorale Candidates” above (song/aria and excerpts) PLUS “But All Shall Be Well” from James Whitbourn’s Luminosity Movement X (10) (excerpt pages 79- 82) (PDF).